/oauth2/authorize

 allow

 to grant consent.
-Any other value denies consent.Required: Yes, for calls that are submitting consent response, unless consent is already saved for the scope.
+Any other value denies consent.Required: Yes, unless consent is already saved for the scope.

 redirect_uri